 - Passengers have the option of choosing either Nong Khai Train Station or Nong Khai Bus Station as their final destination.

-Use the Search Form to purchase your bus tickets from Vang Vieng to Nong Khai.
+Use the Search Box to buy your bus tickets from Vang Vieng to Nong Khai.

 Vang Vieng Bus Station